craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 ____________________________________________________________
 ## Lab 2C: Managing Office 365 service administrators

-### Exercise 1: Setting service administrators using the portal
+### Exercise 1: Set service administrators using the portal

 1. Open Edge.
 Browse to the **Microsoft 365 admin center** and sign in as the tenant owner.